byteface/pypals/README.md

 	$ python3 -m pip install pypals

+see screen shot in archive folder for using pypal in vscode terminal

 ## usage
 Sometimes you write code maybe to do some random job or snippet, scrape something, send a tweet, whatever.